Should I Start a Podcast (You Might NOT Be Ready)

 Furthermore, if you are looking for pro headphones, have a look at the Beyerdynamic DT 770 Pro.

-Recording and Editing Software
+Podcast Recording and Editing Software

 Speaking of editing, you’ll need recording and editing software.
 Fortunately, many of the top options are both intuitive and affordable.
 Adobe Audition is a popular choice that allows you to clean up sound quality, add effects, and perform other editing functions.
 If you have a Mac, you already have GarageBand, another widely-used (and free) platform.

-Podcast Hosting Account
+Podcast Hosting Platform

 Podcasting isn’t like YouTube.
 Once you record a podcast, you can’t then directly upload it to a site where people get podcasts, such as the Apple Store or Spotify.
 Instead, you need to upload it to a podcast hosting platform.
 The platform then connects with various podcast directories, allowing others to download it.
 Popular podcast hosting platforms include Buzzsprout, Libsyn, and Soundcloud.